Research: Poverty in Canada

 Want to learn more about poverty in Canada?

 Poverty in Canada is persistently leaving people and communities on the margins.
-According to the Low Income Measure, 1 in 7 Canadians (or 14.4%) live in poverty.
+According to the Census Family Low Income Measure (CFLIM-AT), 1 in 6 people in Canada (or 16.8%) live in poverty.

 We know that poverty rates only tell us part of the reality of poverty in Canada.
 The reality also includes isolation and marginalization, as well as social and health impacts.

-High poverty rates for single parents, Indigenous Canadians, and newcomers
+High poverty rates for single parents, Indigenous Canadians, and racialized people

 The legacy of colonialism and exploitation has inflicted deep and intergenerational damage on Indigenous communities.
-The poverty rate of Indigenous people is 25.3%.
+The poverty rate of Indigenous people is 23.6% (LIM-AT).

 Poverty rates of provinces and territories

-British Columbia, with a poverty rate of 16.0%, is the only province without a poverty plan in development or in place.
-Among the 10 provinces, Manitoba has the highest poverty rate, at 18.7%.
+British Columbia, with a poverty rate of 18.7%, is the only province without a poverty plan in place.
+Among the 10 provinces, Manitoba has the highest poverty rate, at 20.7%.

 The 2014 Saskatchewan Government Speech from the Throne committed to a provincial poverty reduction strategy.
 In 2015, New Brunswick was recognized for the Economic Social Inclusion Plan – Overcoming Poverty Together.